cmshanahan/nhl-contract-predictions/README.md

 ## Data:
 Contracts were obtained with permission from [PuckPedia.com](https://puckpedia.com/) and included every player under an active NHL contract in the 2017-2018 and 2016-2017 seasons.
 In all, I had ~1200 contracts to work with once I eliminated goalies, entry level players, and those who signed contracts under the previous collective bargaining agreement.
-Stats were downloaded in csv format from Natural Stat Trick.
+Stats were downloaded in CSV format from Natural Stat Trick.
 I used Pandas rolling and aggregate functions to calculate average stats over the prior 3-year span.
 The stats data was then merged with the contracts data so that every row contained a player contract and that player's stats over the season prior to signing and aggregated over 3 years prior to signing.
 After all of this, my data contained roughly 200 columns.
 The raw data and the cleaned / featurized / merged data were then stored in SQL databases using a Postgres image on a Docker container.